myersm0/talon-organteq/README.md

 ## Features
 - Manipulate stops by number, tonal family, and footage (e.g., "8-foot reeds")
+  - Stops can be toggled, pushed, pulled, or solo'd
-- Clear all stops on a manual
+- Clear all stops on a manual or all manuals at once
 - Memorize stop configurations per manual
 - Recall the last-used stops
 - Send custom MIDI messages